AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 |-|-|-|
 |An hour|Half an hour|<span style="color:green">10/17/2023</span>|

-## Creation of the molds
+## Creation of the moulds

-Creation of molds to help the teams to tape the Rubik's cubes straight.
+Creation of moulds to help the teams tape the Rubik's cubes straight.

 Done.